St John Rigby College, Wigan: Sports facilities

-The College boasts the largest all weather football pitch in the country and has extensive playing fields surrounding the campus.
-The Sports Hall has facilities for a wide range of sports, a fitness suite, as well as being used by students, the pitch is also used by others outside the college (e.g. Wigan Athletic F.C. have used the pitch in the past for practice).
+The College boasts the largest all-weather football pitch in the country and has extensive playing fields surrounding the campus.
+The Sports Hall has facilities for a wide range of sports, and a fitness suite, as well as being used by students, the pitch is also used by others outside the college (e.g. Wigan Athletic F.C. have used the pitch in the past for practice).

 College Chapel

-As a Roman Catholic school, students can visit the newly built College Chapel, which is available at any time of the day as a place of prayer, reflection or quietness.
+As a Roman Catholic school, students can visit the newly built College Chapel, which is available at any time of the day as a place of prayer, reflection, or quietness.
 The college Chaplaincy team currently runs a Fairtrade store which is open to all students and staff.

 SJR Community Team

-The college is currently building up a community team involving a large number of students getting involved with open days, college events such as Rigfest (a night when student bands play their music) and getting involved with tea and coffee mornings and working with the chaplaincy team with other events.
+The college is currently building up a community team involving a large number of students getting involved with open days, college events such as Rigfest (a night when student bands play their music), and getting involved with tea and coffee mornings and working with the chaplaincy team with other events.

 The Learning Resource Centre (LRC)

-The college Learning Resource Centre offers a wide range of service and support to students such as over 11,000 books in stock, DVDs and online resources.
+The college Learning Resource Centre offers a wide range of services and support to students such as over 11,000 books in stock, DVDs, and online resources.

 Open Learning Centre (OLC)

-In the Open Learning Centre, Students have access to over 96 network connected computers to aid them in their learning, with Computer Technicians available to help with any problems any time of the day.
+In the Open Learning Centre, Students have access to over 96 network-connected computers to aid them in their learning, with Computer Technicians available to help with any problems any time of the day.

 Pearson Teaching Awards

 In 2012, Physical education lecturer and head of department, Mr. John Ireland, was awarded the "Further Education Teacher of the Year Award in the North" in the Teaching Awards.
-He was awarded due to numerous nominations by students past and present, as a thank you for his 32 years of passionate teaching to students in sport, which has led to some of the most great successes, including students going on to play for top teams such as 'Wigan Warriors'.
+He was awarded due to numerous nominations by students past and present, as a thank you for his 32 years of passionate teaching to students in sport, which has led to some of the greatest successes, including students going on to play for top teams such as 'Wigan Warriors'.

 Student Council

-The college considers the student council to be a very important asset as it gives students the opportunity to have their say in which they think the quality of college life can be improved and also into any future plans the college intends to make.
-The student Council is a governing body who are representatives of the students and on their behalf put forward any suggestions of improvement that any students think should be considered as well as organising college events.
+The college considers the student council to be a very important asset as it allows students to have their say in which they think the quality of college life can be improved and also into any plans the college intends to make.
+The Student Council is a governing body who are representative of the students and on their behalf puts forward any suggestions for improvement that any students think should be considered as well as organising college events.
 The college is currently focusing on building up a council team in partnership with Loreto College in Manchester and always encourages its students to be involved.